|

 Jasmin.
 They waited until he managed to prise his lips away from Dominique's.

-They were patient.
-They knew he needed this reunion very badly.
-But after
+They were patient - they knew he needed this reunion very badly - but

-ten minutes or so it started to get embarrassing.
+after ten minutes it started to get embarrassing.

-widely, his eyes shining with happiness.
-He kept his arms wrapped around
+shining with happiness.
+He kept his arms wrapped around Dominique though

 Dominique went to fetch food and drink to welcome her guests.
 She and